MicrosoftDocs/connected-spaces/articles/web-app-insights-summary-pages.md

 ![Display footfall card](media/analytics-33.PNG "Display footfall card")

-The subscript describes the absolute change in this value for the current time frame compared to the previous time frame of equal duration.
+The subscript in the card describes the absolute change in this value for the current time frame compared to the previous time frame of equal duration.
 The triangle to the left of the subscript indicates whether this change was positive or negative.

 **Avg. engagement.** This card highlights average time people engaged (dwelled) in the selected display effectiveness zone.

 ![Average engagement card](media/analytics-34.PNG "Average engagement card")

-The subscript describes the absolute change in this value for the current time frame compared to average engagement (dwell) time across all displays during the selected time frame.
+The subscript in the card describes the absolute change in this value for the current time frame compared to average engagement (dwell) time across all displays during the selected time frame.
 The upward-facing triangle to the left of the subscript indicates the positive direction.

 **Busiest entrance.** This card highlights the side of the display effectiveness zone through which most people entered,